 Developing a Pet Emergency Plan: 3 Easy Steps

-We’ve been focusing a lot on estate planning for people during the COVID-19 crisis and rightly so.
-With more than 50% of the population without estate planning documents, it seems necessary.
+We’ve been focusing a lot on estate planning for people during the COVID-19 crisis and rightly so, but this plan would work for many bigger emergencies such as fires or earthquakes, etc. With more than 50% of the population without estate planning documents, it seems necessary.
 But it is also important to have a plan when it comes to your pets, especially if you live alone.
 We’ve written about Pet Trusts before and those are ultimately recommended but in the meantime, Maricopa County Animal Care and Control has a simple three step plan you can put into place right away.

 Step 1: Stick to the Facts